 \subsection{The new idea}

-The main novelty of our approach is that we keep $\epsilon>0$ fixed and, instead of worrying about the growth of the corrector, we argue that, under the diffusive scaling of space and time, the sum $\sum_{k=0}^{n-1}\epsilon\chi_\epsilon\circ\tau_{X_k}(\omega)$ is small with high probability once~$\epsilon$ is small.
-This will be achieved by another martingale approximation but this time localized to a finite box of size~$r$ which will be kept fixed but large on a diffusive scale.
+The novelty of our approach is that we keep $\epsilon$ fixed and, instead of worrying about the growth of the corrector, we argue that, for~$\epsilon$ small, the martingale $M_n^{(\epsilon)}$ already contains most of the variance of the walk.
+This boils down to showing that, under the diffusive scaling of space and time, $\sum_{k=0}^{n-1}\epsilon\chi_\epsilon\circ\tau_{X_k}(\omega)$ is small with high probability once~$\epsilon$ is small.
+We will achieve this by another martingale approximation but this time localized to a finite box of size~$r$ that will be large on a diffusive scale.

 Recall the notation~$\cmss L_\omega$ from \eqref{E:4.8w} for the generator of the random walk in the physical space.
 Given~$r\ge1$,~$\epsilon>0$,~$\omega\in\Omega$ and~$\chi_\epsilon$ as in \eqref{E:5.2r}, let $\theta_{r,\epsilon}\colon\Z^d\to\R^d$ be the solution of